-I. Deferred Outflows/Inflows of Resources
+I. Deferred Outflows of Resources and Deferred Inflows of Resources

-The Statement of Net Position and Balance Sheet reports separate sections for Deferred Outflows of Resources, and Deferred Inflows of Resources, when applicable.
+The Statement of Net Position and Balance Sheet reports separate sections for deferred outflows of resources, and deferred inflows of resources, when applicable.

-Deferred Outflows of Resources represent outflows of resources (consumption of net position) that apply to future periods and that, therefore, will not be recognized as an expense until that time.
+Deferred Outflows of Resources represent outflows of resources (consumption of net position) that apply to future periods; therefore, will not be recognized as an expense until that time.

-Deferred Inflows of Resources represent inflows of resources (acquisition of net position) that apply to future periods and that, therefore, are not recognized as a revenue until that time.
+Deferred Inflows of Resources represent inflows of resources (acquisition of net position) that apply to future periods; therefore, are not recognized as a revenue until that time.